-Reasons why you need to hire our criminal defense lawyers instead of defending yourself include:
+Reasons why you need to hire our defense lawyers instead of defending yourself include:

 A conviction for embezzlement can result in expensive fines and significant prison sentences.
 You may also lose certain rights.
 You need an aggressive defense attorney to help you mount a strong defense to the charges.

 After an arrest for embezzlement, you are not in the best frame of mind to make serious decisions about your defense.
 You are under a great deal of stress.
 You may be facing personal consequences from the arrest, even before the case is adjudicated.

 Our Phoenix embezzlement attorneys understand you may be anxious and not thinking clearly.
 We are here to provide trusted legal advice to help you weigh all your options from a clear perspective.

 An attorney can help you get out of jail pending your trial.
 Our lawyer walks you through the process of a bond hearing and securing bail.
 Your case could take months or over a year to come to trial and you do not want to stay in jail pending the trial.

 The prosecution must follow specific laws related to discovery and the production of evidence.
 We ensure that the prosecution follows the rules.
 Our lawyers also protect you from being taken advantage of by aggressive prosecutors that will do anything to increase their winning average.